Laura is a PhD candidate in the Immunology & Microbial Pathogenesis program at Weill Cornell Medicine.

-Tanya is originally from the island Mauritius and earned a BS in Mathematics from Bates College.
+She is originally from Queens and earned a Bachelor’s degree from Hunter College.

 The Director of Diversity and Student Services at Weill Cornell Medicine, Dr. Marcus Lambert, leads an effort to create a culture that respects individual characteristics by acknowledging, embracing, and valuing both differences and similarities.